-- 52. The only exemptions from the Injury Fund are those outlined in Rule 72. - 53.
-A player's or member's registration is valid only when processed and completed by the LGFA Registration System. - 54.
-The registration year shall be from 1st April to 31st March of the following year.
-(Commencing for 2023 Registration Year).
+A player's or member's registration is valid only when processed and completed by the LGFA Registration System.

-Please note registration dates have been amended as per Central Council decision - please see https://ladiesgaelic.ie/lgfa-hub/clubs/registration/
+All officers of County Boards, Provincial and Central Councils must be registered members of affiliated Clubs unless exempted under Rule 42.

-55. Any player registered between the 1st January and 31st March shall be deemed to be registered up to and including the 31st March of the following year.
-Players registered with a new Club will be covered until the end of their first competitive season.

-- 56. All registered female members who have paid their Registration, Development and Injury Fund Fees, and who fulfil the appropriate eligibility conditions, shall be eligible to play for a Club, County or Province. - 57.
-Where any unit/team is alleged to have played an unregistered player, the objection shall be referred to CODA within seven days of the alleged offence. - 58.
-All officers of County Boards, Provincial and Central Councils must be registered members of affiliated Clubs unless exempted under Rule 43. - 59.
+- 51. A player may only be registered as a playing member of one club at any one time. - 52.
+HEC Present Fee €5 per player.
+College players must register to the HEC even though they may already be registered with a club. - 53.
+The registration year shall be from 1st April to 31st March of the following year. - 54.
+Any player registered between the 1st January and 31st March shall be deemed to be registered up to and including the 31st March of the following year.
+Players registered with a new Club will be covered until the end of their first competitive season. - 55.
+Where any unit/team is alleged to have played an unregistered player, the matter shall be referred to CODA within seven days of the alleged offence. - 56.
 CODA Officers and members of any Hearings or Appeals Committees must be Full Members of the Association.